International Applicant FAQs

 Receiving an Offer

-Why does my offer include an IELTS condition?
+Why does my offer include an IELTS/TOEFL condition?

-We routinely attach an IELTS condition to offers made to people who are likely to require a student visa to study at Cambridge.
-As part of the visa process we will need to attest to your English language ability (even if you have routinely spoken perfect English for years), and setting the IELTS condition now means that we can be reassured that the language condition is unlikely to hold up your visa application in the month before you start your studies.
+We may attach an IELTS or TOEFL condition to offers made to people who are likely to require a student visa to study at Cambridge.
+As part of the visa process we will need to attest to your English language ability (even if you have routinely spoken perfect English for years), and setting the IELTS/TOEFL condition now means that we can be reassured that the language condition is unlikely to hold up your visa application in the month before you start your studies.

-IELTS is our preferred English language qualification at Magdalene, but we may set a TOEFL condition as an alternative to IELTS, or depending on circumstances and at our discretion accept one of the qualifications listed here.
+IELTS Academic and TOEFL Internet Based Test (IBT) are our preferred English language qualifications at Magdalene, but we may, at our discretion, accept one of the qualifications listed here.

-Using IELTS (or more rarely TOEFL) means we are testing everybody to the same standard.
+Using IELTS Academic and TOEFL Internet Based test (IBT) means we are testing everybody to the same standard.

 How do I apply for a Student Visa?